lead service lines

 City Council -

-City Council passed an award of bid for Contract 2-2026 (Lateral Replacement Program) to Mammoth Construction LLC for $2,437,152.60 for lead water service and sanitary lateral replacement work in scattered locations on the near north side.
+City Council passed a $2,437,152.60 award to Mammoth Construction LLC for Contract 2-2026 (Lateral Replacement Program) covering lead water service and sanitary lateral replacement work in scattered locations on the near north side.

 City Council -